Shashank-Shyam-Sunder/persona-prd-hackathon-hyperskill-july-2025/README.md

+# Intro
+1 First we created a console application.
+2 Then we converted it into the BE API application to serve FE.
+3 We wanted to convert FE to work with the BE API, but we did not have time to complete.

-# PersonaPRD – AI Hackathon July 2025 🚀
+# PersonaPRD – AI Hackathon July 2025 🚀 - console application

 PersonaPRD is an AI-powered system developed during the AI Hackathon July 2025.
 It transforms unstructured Reddit feedback into structured, persona-specific